legendary-bro/enlister/README.md

 <h1 align="center">Enlister</h1>
 <p align="center"><img src="https://img.shields.io/github/issues/PieBotDevs/enlister.svg"> <img src="https://img.shields.io/github/forks/PieBotDevs/enlister.svg"></p>

-<p align="center">A discord bot ready to protect your server from raiders, spammers and trollers!</p>
+<p align="center">A discord bot ready to protect your server from raiders, spammers and trollers!<br>Be aware that this bot is very early and progress will be made further on.<br>You are allowed to commit to this project once the source code is up in <a href="https://github.com/PieBotDevs/enlister/tree/master/code" title="the code folder">the code folder</a></p>

 <h2 align="center">Branding</h2>
 <p align="center">Please <a href="https://github.com/PieBotDevs/enlister/blob/master/branding/README.md" title="Click here for branding guidelines!">click here</a> for branding guidelines.</p>